-The existing 8,000 sqft building, built in 1975, suspended services in June 2021.
-Demolition took place on May 18, 2022, with a formal groundbreaking on June 11, 2022.
-The new 12,000 sqft library will feature flexible community, meeting, and study rooms; garden and terrace areas; a local history section; children, teen, and adult reading areas; it will also maximize its energy efficiency.
+The 8,000 sf building, built in 1975, suspended services in June 2021.
+Demolition took place on May 18, 2022 with a formal groundbreaking on June 11, 2022.
+The new 12,000 sf library features flexible community, meeting and study rooms; garden and terrace areas; a local history section and display space for the Aptos History Museum; children, teen and adult reading areas; it also maximizes its energy efficiency.
 Project Team: Design-Build by Anderson Brule Architects and Bogard Construction; Project Management and Administration by Santa Cruz County Department of Public Works Capital Projects Division.
-Opening in Fall 2023.

-BOULDER CREEK: Construction Complete
+BOULDER CREEK: Construction Complete (A new project is being planned)

-The interior remodel of the existing 4,500 sqft library included upgrades to comply with accessibility standards, increased exterior lighting of the parking lot, a complete redo of the children's area, and renovation of the main room and meeting room.
-Additional work on the HVAC system took place in June 2022, and the electrical rewire is pending.
-Project Team: Design by Jayson Architecture; Construction by CRW builders; Construction Management by Bogard Construction.
-Project Management and Administration by Santa Cruz County Department of Public Works Capital Projects Division.
-The Library reopened on May 7, 2022.
+Complete Interior remodel of the existing 4,500 sf library includes new infrastructure (HVAC, plumbing, entry, electrical, and lighting); upgrades throughout to comply with accessibility standards and increased exterior lighting of the parking lot; complete redo of the children's area; renovation of the main room and meeting room.
+Project Team: Design by Jayson Architecture; Construction by CRW builders; Construction Management by Bogard Construction, Project Management and Administration by Santa Cruz County Department of Public Works Capital Projects Division.
+Currently, the Library is researching costs for a natural gas generator.
+The intent with the generator is to have the Library serve as a community resource center.
+The Library reopened May 7, 2022.